Key Takeaways

 Lucille

 Patio bar with strong cocktails and a good layout for groups.
 Nothing super fancy, just reliable.
+Solid middle-of-the-night stop when you need to regroup before the next push.

 Half Step

-Craft cocktail bar with serious bartenders.
-They make their own bitters and syrups.
+Craft cocktail bar with serious bartenders who make their own bitters and syrups.
 If someone in your group is into mixology, they'll geek out here.
+One or two rounds, then keep moving.

 Javelina